80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a loud, rattling sound made by hitting hard objects against each other

-Example sentence In anger, she started clattering the dishes and broke many.
+Example in a sentence In anger, she started clattering the dishes and broke many.

 22. Crackle